jonsch318/RoyalAfg/README.md

-# RoyalAfgInGo
+# RoyalAfg
-Converted the RoyalAfg server into go and later into a working microservice using kubernetes
+RoyalAfg is a online casino developed using react (nextjs) and go as a microservice architecture for a special learning archievement.